-UC Davis Health cardiologist and heart failure specialist Kathleen Tong will talk about “What Works to Prevent Second Heart Attacks” during a grand rounds presentation sponsored by the U.S. Centers for Disease Control and Prevention on Tuesday, Feb.
-20, from 10 a.m. to 11 a.m.
-Pacific Time.
-It can be viewed live on that day and time via webcast or Facebook Live.
+UC Davis Health cardiologist and heart failure specialist Kathleen Tong talked about “What Works to Prevent Second Heart Attacks” during a grand rounds presentation sponsored by the U.S. Centers for Disease Control and Prevention on Tuesday, Feb.
+20. It can be replayed via the Public Health Grand Rounds archive on the CDC’s website.

 February 14, 2018

 Angela Haczku, a leading researcher on environmental causes for airway inflammation, will receive more than $900,000 from the Tobacco Related-Disease Research Program to study chronic obstructive pulmonary disease (COPD) and ozone, a toxic component of urban smog.

 February 9, 2018

 Adolescent and young adult cancer survivors who are African American, poor or have public or no health insurance are far more likely to suffer from coronary artery disease, heart failure or stroke later in life than non-Hispanic white cancer survivors.